ssoto/kubernetes-workshop/hands-on/1_first_deploy/README.md

 `pod.yml` describes the (pod)[http://kubernetes.io/v1.1/docs/user-guide/pods.html] we are about to create.

 Inside the pod we have just a container, which will be created from the image we have built on the [previous exercise](../0_stacksmith/).
-The image has been uploaded to the project registry, so anyone can download it.
+The image has been uploaded to the project registry (_gcr.io/kubernetes-ws-0/hello-world-node_), so anyone can download it.

 ### Service